Juliet-Simpson/Find-A-Bible-Quote/README.md

 * A user looking at their recent commenting activity sees a spelling mistake in one of their comments and would like to correct it.

-* One of a user's comments has received negaive comments back.
+* One of a user's comments has received negative comments back.
 They have thought about it again and now wish to delete their comment.

 * A user no longer wants to use the app and wishes to delete the quotes they have added.